This section provides instructions and considerations for installing Deployment Automation agents.

 Installing agents remotely

 For UNIX environments, you can install agents remotely through the user interface.
-See Manage agents.
+See (UNIX) Install agents remotely.

 Agents are upgraded through the user interface.
 For details, see Upgrade agents.